-If you don't use an On Error Resume Next statement, any runtime error that occurs is fatal; that is, an error message is displayed and the execution stops.
+If you don't use an On Error Resume Next statement, then any runtime error that occurs is fatal; i.e. an error message is displayed and the execution stops.

 On Error Resume Next

 MsgBox ("Error " & Err.Number & " description=" & Err.Description)